 Once you’ve prepared your home, you’ll be ready to create documentary evidence that your home is a fantastic, comfortable, stylish place to live.
 Take light, airy, professional photographs, and include a steady, slow video tour on a sunny day to give online viewers a brilliant impression of your home’s interior.
 With everything prepared to look stunning, the photos should speak for themselves.

 One extra step that few sellers of properties take is creating a site or floor plan of their home.
 This will show off the dimensions of your property from an aerial view, giving buyers an important perspective on the layout of your home.
-Look into the site plan vs floor plan benefits to decide which to create, and find software that’ll help you make an attractive plan of your home.
+Look into the site plan vs floor plan benefits to decide which to create, and find software that’ll help you make an attractive plan for your home.

 Once you’ve secured a handful of viewings of your home, you’ll want to go back to the maintenance stage that you were at when you were preparing your home for photographs.
 That’s because you were initially preparing your home cosmetically, taking care to make it look fantastic.
 But when people actually come to your property, you’ll want them to feel that the photos live up to their expectations.
 That means thinking about further maintenance to make your home feel perfect.